xiangjunn/tp/docs/DeveloperGuide.md

   1. Other incorrect `elist` commands to try: `elist 123`, `elist at/0000`, `elist xyz/` (where xyz is not a valid prefix)<br>
      Expected: No change in display.
 Error message shown in status bar.

+### Linking an event to one or more contacts

+   Prerequisites: There is at least one event and one contact in their respective list.

+1. Test case: `elist at/`<br>
+   Expected: All events listed with only address displayed.
+All events listed shown in the status message.
+1. Test case: `elist`<br>
+   Expected: All events listed with all fields displayed.
+All events listed shown in the status message.

+1. Other incorrect `elist` commands to try: `elist 123`, `elist at/0000`, `elist xyz/` (where xyz is not a valid prefix)<br>
+   Expected: No change in display.
+Error message shown in status bar.

 ### Saving data